mikeyamato/slackbot-fist-to-five-oauth/README.md

 ```
 Set up within Slack is still required (i.e. slash command & interactive message).

-Note to self: command to view the log within Heroku is `heroku logs --source app`
+Note to self: command to view the log within Heroku is `heroku logs --source app` or `heroku logs --tail` (realtime).

 <sub>Hosting on Heroku using the free tier may result in a slight response delay while the server spins up.</sub>